Haffi-Ansari/Virtual-Asistant-Project/README.md

 # Virtual-Asistant-Project
-This is the code for your Virtual-Asistant
+This is the REPO for your Virtual-Asistant